zeineldin/QA/SonarQube-Docker/README.md

 ### This docker-compose file helps you to use SonarQube and secure it via SSL certificate

-# you have to create shared Folder to share your certificate and config files for reverse proxy
+1. You have to create shared Folder to share your certificate and config files for reverse proxy

+2. adding default.conf file "please note that you have to add your domain name and certificate files "
 # in vim reverse_proxy/nginx/
 ```